 The lesson here is that your eyes need rest too, especially if you already have dry eye symptoms or wear contact lenses.
 Should adequate rest not solve your dry eye symptoms, however, we are here to help.

-Dr. Mark German is an Optometrist at Lakeshore Eye Care Professionals practicing with Dr. Martha Jay and Dr. Josephine-Liezl Cueto.
+Dr. Mark German is an optometrist practicing with Dr. Martha Jay at Lakeshore Eye Care Professionals.
+He specialized in comprehensive eye care, especially for those interested in contact lenses who have had problems getting the appropriate fit in the past.
 He welcomes patients of all ages into his practice and accepts most insurance plans.

 For more eye care information, call 262-241-1919 or visit www.LakeShoreVision.com.